rojopolis/spellcheck-github-actions/README.md

 [Hunspell][hunspell] is supported by [PySpelling][pyspelling], but is **not** currently supported by this action

-Please open an issue, [Hunspell][hunspell] should be evaluated for inclusion.
+Please open an issue or PR, if [Hunspell][hunspell] should be evaluated for possible inclusion.

 ## Tips